 We believe strongly in a creative curriculum.
 Links are made across the subjects within all academic areas (where possible), engaging pupils and making learning interesting, fun and relevant.

 Ms Harcup - Class Teacher

 What can Parents do?

 The most important thing that parents and carers can do at home to support their child’s learning is regular reading followed by discussion about the book .Children are expected to read to an adult at home 5 times a week for ten minutes each time.
-They need an adult to sign their home school diary each time in order to collect their reading tokens, and to be ticked off on the homework sheet.
-The week runs from Friday to Thursday in preparation for the Rewards Assembly on a Friday morning.
+They can record their own reads in their diary to share with the teachers and AAs at school.

 Homework is usually given out on a a Wednesday and is then due in on Monday morning.
 It will vary between weekly tasks and longer creative work.
 The children will have 2/3 weeks for creative homework.
-If homework is not completed or the children have not read at home during the week they will attend homework sessions run during Tuesday and Thursday playtimes (supervised by a teacher) to support them in completing work set outside the classroom.
+If homework is not completed or the children have not read at home during the week they will attend homework sessions run during Friday lunchtimes (supervised by a teacher) to support them in completing work set outside the classroom.

 Spelling and Tables

 Spellings will be worked on and learned in class.
 There will be a test in school and children will be expected to work on their Common Exception Word list in their own time; these will be tested half termly.
 Tables will be given out every Friday and children will be tested the following Friday.
 Feel free to practise in the homework book and use Education city to increase motivation.
 Times Tables Rockstars is an excellent site for regular tables practise, fun and child friendly.
 The expectation is for 20 minutes practise to be completed by the children each week. on the.
 Building their confidence with the tables up to 12 will provide them will an excellent foundation for their mathematical development.